Demanding boyfriend, school, and balancing it all

 Dear Worried Sex NoMore,

-First, pause and take a few deep breaths.
-Take comfort in knowing that many students have been and are currently facing a similar predicament as you.
-You are certainly not alone.
-There are many, many resources available to you at Columbia (some of which are included at the bottom of this answer).
-Now, let's get started with your question.
-While setting high expectations for your first year at Columbia is understandable, aiming for straight A's is a lot of pressure.
-Aiming for perfection can leave you feeling disappointed, even when your grades are excellent, which yours sound like they are!
-You mention that you study so much.
+Adjusting to college life can be pretty stressful and taking on the demands of a rigorous and new academic schedule can be a challenge.
+It sounds like you're a pretty motivated pupil and you mention that you study so much.
 What kind of study habits do you have?
 Are you mostly studying alone or with friends?
 Do you feel like you spend your time studying effectively and efficiently or are you having difficulty concentrating?
 Do you ask your professors or teaching assistant's questions?
-You might want to consider asking for direction to make sure you’re focusing your study time on important material.
-Take advantage of office hours, review sessions, and other resources available to you — don’t be afraid to ask for help!
+You might want to consider asking for direction to make sure you’re focusing your study time on the most relevant material.
+To that end, consider taking advantage of office hours, review sessions, and other resources available to you — don’t be afraid to ask for help!

-To that end, it might be worth considering not going home every weekend and asking your boyfriend about a different visiting schedule.
-There are a variety of options that might work — on alternate weeks, he visits you in your residence hall; seeing each other twice a month instead of every weekend; seeing each other for one night and day each weekend; etc. You can use this as an opportunity to communicate with your boyfriend about sex and its role in your relationship.
-Communication about sex, priorities, and important issues like these can help maintain a healthy relationship.
+To that end, it might be worth reconsidering your trips home every weekend and asking your boyfriend about a different visiting schedule.
+There are a variety of alternative options that might work — such as seeing each other on alternate weeks, having him visit you at your residence hall, seeing each other twice a month instead of every weekend, seeing each other for one night and day each weekend, etc. This could also be a great opportunity to talk with your boyfriend about your feelings towards sex and its role in your relationship at this time.
+Communication about sex, priorities, and other issues like these can help you and your beau maintain a healthy relationship.